AlisonV2/av2-docker-elective/README.md

 - Dotenv files wouldn't load
 - Mongo wouldn't connect unless the app folder is somewhere in C:/User
 - Problems using env variables in Nginx conf file
+- When trying to change the logs volume to add node access, "No such file or directory" error

 ## How I've fixed them